Justin Randolph Thompson Presents ‘ALL STORIES TRUE’June 25, 2021 7:30 – 9:30pm

 Friday, June 25 • 7:30–9:30pm • In-Person At the Park • Free!

 Join us for the world premiere of ‘ALL STORIES TRUE’ by Justin Randolph Thompson (2013 Socrates Artist Fellow).
 The event kicks off with live jazz performed by the acclaimed SOUNDWORK.
 Then beginning at 9pm, Justin Randolph Thomas and his collaborators present an experimental program of film, spoken word, and improvised music that reflects on the hanging of Louis Till in 1945 by the US military in Italy – just a decade before the lynching of his son Emmett Till in the US.
 Of note, the evening also includes the US premiere of Justin Randolph Thompson’s 2020 short film ‘Doan Yu Tell No One I Made It.’
 Ultimately, ‘ALL STORIES TRUE’ intends to connect geographies and problematize notions of predatory blackness through geo-psycho continuities and a sonic capacity for mourning.

-This event is presented by Socrates Sculpture Park in partnership with the Italian Council and the Direzione Generale Creatività Contemporanea – Ministero della Cultura and supported in part by a Foundation for Contemporary Arts Emergency Grant.
+This event is presented by Socrates Sculpture Park as part of Con Edison’s Arts Al Fresco series in partnership with the Italian Council and the Direzione Generale Creatività Contemporanea – Ministero della Cultura and supported in part by a Foundation for Contemporary Arts Emergency Grant.

 Live jazz concert by the SOUNDWORK featuring Kwami Coleman on keys and electronics, and Vicente Archer on electric bass.